mdcutone/psychxr/README.md

 for interacting with eXtended Reality displays (HMDs), intended for neuroscience and psychology research applications.

+While academic researchers are the intended audience for PsychXR, it now sees use in industry for prototyping and development of VR related solutions.

 PsychXR is used by PsychoPy v3 (http://www.psychopy.org/) to provide HMD support.